Marlin Stutzman: Political positions

 He served as the ranking member of the Indiana State Senate Utilities and Technology Committee and helped to pass alternative energy incentive legislation in Indiana.

 In 2006 he served as the chairman of the Indiana Public Policy Committee taking strong stands for conservative values on controversial issues.

 Government waste

 Stutzman advocates for more accountability in state government operations.
 He co-authored a bill to establish the Hoosier Grace Commission which passed in 2003.
 The commission helped eliminate wasteful state government spending and has brought fraud and/or scandals to public awareness.

 Affordable Care Act

-In Congress, Stutzman has opposed the Patient Protection and Affordable Care Act.
+In Congress, Stutzman has opposed the Affordable Care Act.
 In September 2013, he advocated attaching a measure defunding the Act to must-pass legislation funding the federal government.

-After the government subsequently shut down, Stutzman remarked that the issue at stake was no longer merely the Patient Protection and Affordable Care Act, and Republicans would need some concession in order to reopen the government.
+After the government subsequently shut down, Stutzman remarked that the issue at stake was no longer merely the Affordable Care Act, and Republicans would need some concession in order to reopen the government.

 Taxes

-In 2010, Stutzman signed a pledge sponsored by Americans for Prosperity promising to vote against any Global Warming legislation that would raise taxes.
+In 2010, Stutzman signed a pledge sponsored by Americans for Prosperity promising to vote against any global warming legislation that would raise taxes.